Friess decides against Wyoming governor write-in campaign

 CHEYENNE, Wyo.
-(AP) — Republican mega-donor Foster Friess says he considered but has decided not to run a write-in campaign for Wyoming governor.
+(AP) — A wealthy national Republican donor has decided not to run a write-in campaign for Wyoming governor after waging a hard-fought primary battle and finishing runner-up to a candidate with deeper roots in state politics.

-Friess lost to State Treasurer Mark Gordon in the Republican gubernatorial primary Aug.
-21.
+Top state Republicans, including one who once lost a governor’s race to a Democrat, talked him out of the idea, Foster Friess said after a GOP unity breakfast Thursday.

-Friess complained to state GOP officials after the primary that Democrats registering as Republicans influenced the outcome.
+“I was kind of moving in that direction, but I think they kind of sealed the bid,” Friess said.

 Most Read Nation & World Stories